 George Washington Peck was the first recorded of the three known men who were lynched in Montgomery County, Maryland in the 19th century.
 Born into slavery, Peck lived in the Poolesville/Beallsville area his entire life, which was about 22 years.
 In January of 1880, he was accused of attempted assault on a white girl and arrested by the constable.
 Before he could be transported to Rockville for a trial, a crowd of local men seized him in the night and hanged him from a tree in downtown Poolesville until he died.

 The only accounts that survive of his murder are those published in local newspapers, including the Montgomery County Sentinel, the Baltimore Sun, and the Washington Star, and other papers that picked up the story via the associated press at the time (Shepherdstown Register and Wheeling Register, both from West Virginia).
-These accounts are inconsistent with each other and demonstrate clearly racist bias toward Peck: stating outright his guilt (though he was never given a fair trial) and using inflammatory and derogatory language to contribute to his condemnation in the court of public opinion.
+These accounts are inconsistent with each other and demonstrate clearly racist bias against Peck: stating his “guilt” outright (though he was neither tried nor convicted, merely accused) and using inflammatory and derogatory language to contribute to his condemnation in the court of public opinion.

 We invite you to read George Peck’s full story below, pieced together from newspaper articles, census records, and other sources.
 It is the most accurate account that can be assembled at this time, based on available documents.

 The information used to compile this authoritative version of events is provided in several categories below.
 In addition to providing the newspaper accounts cited in the narrative, we are sharing full versions of the maps and atlases used to geo-locate these events, as well as short biographies of the named participants, outlining their personal backstories and relationships beyond what is possible to share in the narrative.

 Biographies of Named Individuals [add link]